TobyLobster/sqrt_test/readme.md

 ### Results

-All algorithms proved to be correct.
+All algorithms provide the correct results.
 We graph the cycle count of each algorithm over all possible inputs.

 ![SQRT Performance Comparison](./sqrt.png)